cncgen/ehealth/README.md

 # eHealth #

 A set of Python applications to capture, real-time graph and process the data captured by the eHealth platform developed by Cooking-Hacks.
+The eHealth platform is an Arduino based shield.

 The current development only consider the ECG and GSR signals and is based on the [RTGraph library](https://github.com/ssepulveda/RTGraph).